 I’m a writer and editor who won my first literary prize—a giant stuffed Mickey Mouse through an FAO Schwarz essay contest—at the age of seven.
-Since then, I’ve gone on to write for three extremes: the financial services industry, a weekly newspaper, and Weird N.J. magazine.
+Since then, I’ve gone on to write for three extremes: the financial services industry, a weekly (sadly, now defunct) newspaper, and Weird N.J. magazine.

 You don’t want to know about the financial scribblings or my forays into reporting on Board of Education meetings.
 Just trust me on that.